ferrabled/stego-tool/README.md

 3. Install `ffmpeg`:

-3.1 On Linux:
+- On Linux:
 ```bash
 $> sudo apt get install ffmpeg
 ```

-3.2 On Windows:
-You can follow this manual: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/
+- On Windows: You can follow [this](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/) manual

 ## Usage